-The Company pays royalties to the Malaysian Government based upon 5% of the market value of gold produced, an additional 2% to the PKNP (Pahang State Development Corporation) for gold produced from the Buffalo Reef ore and an additional 5% for gold produced from Felda Block 7.
-Total royalties cost increased by 45% to \$0.38 million in the second quarter compared to \$0.26 million in the same quarter last year, due to the commencement of production at Felda Block 7 and increase in gold sold and produced.
+The Company pays royalties to the Malaysian Government, and an additional 2% to the PKNP (Pahang State Development Corporation) for gold produced from Buffalo Reef tenements.
+Total royalties cost increased by 119% to \$0.51 million in the third quarter compared to \$0.23 million in the same quarter last year, due to increase in gold sold and produced and production at Felda Block 7.
 Royalties paid are affected by average gold spot prices and the amount of gold produced and sold in the period.